oshaughnessy/sierramountainll/_pages/parents.md

 ### Pitcher Arm Coverings

-If a pitcher wears an undershirt, the sleeves may _not_ be white or gray if they're visible.
+Pitchers may wear an undershirt, but the sleeves must _not_ be white or gray if they're visible.

 Pitchers may wear a play-calling band on their glove arm.
 It must be a solid color and not white, gray, or optic yellow.